TheodoroCardoso/husky-high-level-controller/README.md

 ## Husky - setup the robot packages:
 For the simulation, a Husky package is required [Click here for the installation instructions](http://wiki.ros.org/husky_gazebo/Tutorials/Simulating%20Husky).

-Here are the commands you will actually need to execute to avoid problems on the installation process.
+Here are the commands you will need to execute to avoid problems in the installation process.

 `sudo apt-key del 421C365BD9FF1F717815A3895523BAEEB01FA116`